-RAFT is a volunteer transportation non-profit offering door-to-door, on-demand services to eligible seniors (60+) and adults (18+) with disabilities.
+RAFT is a volunteer transportation non-profit offering door-to-door, on-demand services to eligible seniors (60+) and adults (18+) with disabilities residing within the Berthoud Fire Protection District (BFPD).
+Trips are made from the BFPD to Berthoud, Loveland, and Longmont.
 The program operates under Berthoud Golden Links, Inc., a charitable organization.
-Reservations are taken Monday through Friday from 9:00 a.m. to 4:00 p.m. at least three days prior to the requested trip and must be within the current month or the next month.
+Reservations are taken Monday through Friday from 8:00 a.m. to 5:00 p.m. at least three days prior to the requested trip and must be within the current month or the next month.
 Rides are offered 8:00 a.m. to 4:00 p.m., Monday through Friday.
-Drivers are allowed a 10minute window before and after the scheduled pick-up time.
+Drivers are allowed a 10-minute window before and after the scheduled pick-up time.
 A Para van is available for users requiring a wheelchair-accessible vehicle.
 Otherwise, volunteer drivers use their own vehicles.